Signs of a wolf

 Wolf droppings are around 2.5–3 cm thick and bar-like with a strong, bad smell.
 They slightly resemble dog poop.
 Wolf droppings usually have hairs and bone fragments in them.
 The darker a wolf's droppings are, the more meat it has eaten.
 The pictured faeces contain a lot of prey animal hairs.
 When the droppings have this much hair and the colour is a brownish grey, there isn't much left of the prey animal anymore.

 Wolves urinate like dogs: the male lifts its leg and the female doesn't.
 In the wolf pack the alpha couple, consisting of a male and a female, lift their legs when they pee and the rest of the pack do not.
 The wolf also uses urine signals to mark its territory.
 A wolf marking its territory lifts its leg and the chosen location is a visible one, such a rock or a tree trunk.
-If a wolf couple are marking their territory and there is blood in the urine, the female is coming into heat.
-In that case they are most probably going to have a new litter in the spring.
-Female wolves come into heat in February–March.
+If there is blood in a female wolf’s urine when she is marking her territory, she is coming into season.
+This means it is highly likely that a litter of wolf cubs will be born in the spring.

 One can tell when a deer animal has been killed by a wolf when it has been powerfully bitten in the throat.
 When the throat is severed the warm blood will make its way through the snow and onto the ground.
 The wolf tears at the throat of a deer or reindeer a lot more severely than the lynx does.
 When attacking a moose, wolves usually also tear at its sides and hind legs.
-Wolves intend to eat the deer animals they kill nearly completely.
-They leave behind hair, bones and the animal's rumen strewn somewhere near the carcass.
-Wolves also carry pieces of the carcass around.
-Unlike the bear, wolves bite holes into the prey animal's large bones.
+When wolves kill a deer they eat almost the entire carcass, and hairs, bones and the rumen can be found nearby.
+If you find a carcass, the predator that killed the animal can be identified by checking if large bones have been bitten through.
+The wolf has a powerful bite and it can severe and break large bones, which a bear will not do.
+This is not a fool-proof way of identifying the predator, of course, as a wolf may eat a carcass left behind by a bear.